isorna/dzc/building-your-army.md

 Numbers in the table represent the number of Battlegroups of a given type that are permitted.
 Fixed values indicate compulsory numbers of certain types, while a range of some types may be allowed.

-Unless otherwise stated, a single Battlegroup may not come to **more than 33%** of your army s total allowed points cost for **Clashes and Battles, and 50% for Skirmishes.** This does **not include** the points cost of any mounted Commanders, who are bought outside of the Army Roster structure. **A Battlegroup containing a Behemoth cannot have any other units and can exceed the points percentage limit in an army.**
+Unless otherwise stated, a single Battlegroup may not come to **more than 33%** of your army's total allowed points cost for **Clashes and Battles, and 50% for Skirmishes.** This does **not include** the points cost of any mounted Commanders, who are bought outside of the Army Roster structure. **A Battlegroup containing a Behemoth cannot have any other units and can exceed the points percentage limit in an army.**

 ### Skirmish 500-999 points